schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 > Previously called: Security Hub Findings Suppressor |
 > Based on: <https://github.com/schubergphilis/aws-security-hub-suppressor>

-The Security Hub Findings Manager is a framework designed to automatically suppress findings recorded by the AWS Security Hub service based on a pre-defined and configurable suppression list.
-This suppression is needed in case some controls or rules are not completely applicable to the resources of a given account.
-For example, you might want to suppress all DynamoDB Autoscaling configuration findings related to the control `DynamoDB.1`, simply because this feature is not applicable for your workload.
-Besides the suppression of findings this module is also able to create Jira tickets for all `NEW` findings with a severity higher than a definable threshold.
+Security Hub Findings Manager is a framework designed to suppress AWS Security Hub using a configurable suppression list.

+This suppression is useful when controls or rules are not applicable in an account.
+For example, you might want to suppress all DynamoDB Autoscaling configuration findings related to the control `DynamoDB.1` simply because this feature is not applicable for your workload.
+Besides the suppressing the findings, this module is also able to create Jira tickets for all `NEW` findings with a severity higher than the defined threshold.

-This logic is intended to be executed in the Audit Account which is part of the AWS Control Tower default account posture and therefore receives events from all child accounts in an organization.
+This module is intended to be run against the Audit account in a Control Tower installtion, which by default receives events from all child accounts in the organisation.

-## Terraform Runtime Requirements
+## Terraform runtime requirements

+Important to note:

-* The lambda's are built and zipped during runtime, this means that the terraform runners/agents needs to have python 3.8 installed.
+* The lambdas are built and zipped during runtime, this means that Terraform needs access to Python 3.8
-* Remark about Terraform Cloud: The `remote` runners from Terraform Cloud have python installed.
-If you run your own agents make sure that you use a custom TFC agent image with python installed.
+* Re Terraform Cloud: The "remote" runners from do have Python installed; if you are using self-hosted agents, you'll need to create your own image based that includes Python

 ## Components